stefanjudis/pwt-workshop/lessons/01-tooling/02-recording-tests.md

 > **Note** At this stage Playwright will run three browsers to run your tests.
 To change this behavior and only run Chromium edit `projects` in your `playwright.config.js`.

-After a recorded session you should have the first test available and it should look similar to the following:
+After a recorded session, you should have the first test available and it should look similar to the following:

 ```javascript
 // tests/example.spec.js